 One of the best ways to learn is from other people.
 So, when someone doesn’t know the latest stuff that is happening in your world, it doesn’t mean that he or she can’t teach you something else.

 If there is one thing that I wish I could have more of, it’s experience.
 The more meetings I do, the more problems I run into, the smarter I become because I am always learning from these experiences.
 Which is why you should never stop learning!

 There’s no way you can be making accusations like that and be walking around alive.

 I’m a big believer in living a peaceful life.
-I’ve been screwed over multiple times and I never try to pick fights.
+I’ve been screwed over multiple times, but I never pick fights.

-The next time you are thinking about burning a bridge or talking shit on someone, or even picking a fight, just remember that you are better off by keeping your mouth shut and walking away.
+The next time you are thinking about burning a bridge, running your mouth on someone, or picking a fight, just remember that you are better off by keeping your mouth shut and walking away.

 You never know how far the other party is willing to go to make your life miserable, so why not just take your tail and put it between your legs.
-I know it sounds like the sissy thing to do, but in the long run it will pay off.
-For example I have had someone screw me over and try to pick a fight when it was their fault.
-I apologized, they forgave me, and a year later they ended up giving me a $240,000 contract.
+I know it sounds like a cowardly thing to do, but in the long run, it will pay off.
+For example, I had someone screw me over and then try to pick a fight with me.
+I apologized; the other party forgave me; and a year later they ended up giving me a $240,000 contract.

-Robert De Niro isn’t the only actor that you can learn something from, you can literally gain knowledge from everyone.
-Heck, I even learn new things from my 1-year-old nephew such as you don’t need much in life to be happy.
+Robert De Niro’s characters are not the only ones you can learn something from.
+You can literally gain knowledge from everyone.
+Heck, I even learn new things from my one-year-old nephew.
+He taught me that you don’t need much in life to be happy.

-Stop looking at things just from the surface level, you need to dig deeper.
+Stop looking at things just from the surface level.
+Dig deeper!